POSTS TAGGED: HP

-Posted February 13, 2012 By: Ian Stacy
+Posted February 13, 2012 at 03:00 pm by Ian Stacy

 Since HP announced the release of the webOS source code, the recently abandoned operating system has grown a rather loyal following.
 Progress has been made in homebrew development and in custom builds for webOS native devices.
 Many forum members have been clamoring for a port of webOS to Android devices for several months now.
 Initial ports were expected to appear for the Motorola Droid or its GSM counterpart, the Milestone, since the devices share the same OMAP3 3430 processor with the Palm Pre (the very first native webOS device).

-Posted December 21, 2011 By: Former Writer
+Posted December 21, 2011 at 09:09 pm by Former Writer

 Most of the new development on XDA is in the genre of kernels and ROMs but every now and then a gem like this falls into our lap.
 Everyone meet Fruit Cake Maker.
 XDA user samcripp has released a tool that will, as he puts it: